sshark/file-utils/README.md

 # file-utils

-*file-utils* is a project to demonstrate the transformation of a functional Scala code (consists of pure functions only) to a native application using GraavlVM `native-image`.
+*file-utils* is a project to demonstrate the building a native application using functional Scala code (consists of pure functions only) using GraavlVM `native-image`.
 Side effects are contained and pushed to the fringe of the application where they will be executed at the *end of the world*.

 The purpose of this application is to calculate the disk space occupied by the files for the given top directory.

 ## Setup

-Run `sbt` followed by the command `nativeImage` to generate the native image for the target OS.
+Run `sbt` followed by the command `nativeImage` to build the native application for the current OS.
 However, the command might not work out of the box because the build environment is not setup for GraalVM `native-image`.
 Please refer to the [GraalVM documents](https://www.graalvm.org/reference-manual/native-image/) for more details.